I think you agree with me when I say:

 As you can see, flexible dieting blends perfectly together with the first strategy; counting your calories and macros as well.

-In fact, by taking advantage of macro counting, you can easily include enjoyable foods in your diet, while still seeing great results.
+So, by taking advantage of counting, you can easily include enjoyable foods in your diet, while still seeing great results.